CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 The result is displaying the first part of our query: `user=1`, but not the information after the `UNION` clause.
 That is because it takes the first returned result somewhere in the web site's code and shows just that.

-To bypass this issue, we need the first query to procude no results.
-Since we know that the site has 4 users, and their IDs start from 1, we can change the value of the parameter `user` to `0`.
-By doing that, the `user=0` will return `FALSE` and have not results to show us back, so it will continue with the rest of our query.
+To bypass this issue, we need the first query to produce no results.
+Since we know that the first user's ID is `1`, we can change the value of the parameter `user` to `0`.
+By doing that, the `user=0` will return `FALSE` and have no results to show us back, so it will continue with the rest of our query.

 ```SQL
 admin?user=0 UNION SELECT group_concat(schema_name),2,3,4 from information_schema.schemata;--